jameswylde/openai-chatgpt-terminal/readme.md

 ![](https://imgur.com/J7YOzSz.png)

+### Note

+I have changed the default model to ChatGPT 4 - I would recommend switching it to `gpt-3.5-turbo` for a more fluent experience.
+Other API models can be seen here: [OpenAI ChatGPT API Models](https://platform.openai.com/docs/models)

 ### Description

 Simple python implementation of OpenAI's ChatGPT intergrated into your shell, leveraging natural language processing and low temperature parameters for focused responses from ChatGPT.